Akshat-Soni02/word-game/CONTRIBUTING.md

 ### Types

-- ``: A new feature
+- `feat`: A new feature
-- ``: A bug fix
+- `fix`: A bug fix
-- ``: Documentation only changes
+- `docs`: Documentation only changes
-- ``: Formatting, missing semicolons, etc.
+- `style`: Formatting, missing semicolons, etc.
-- ``: Code changes that neither fix a bug nor add a feature
+- `refactor`: Code changes that neither fix a bug nor add a feature
-- ``: Adding or correcting tests
+- `test`: Adding or correcting tests
-- ``: Build process or auxiliary tools changes
+- `chore`: Build process or auxiliary tools changes

 ---